breatheco-de/content/src/content/lesson/what-is-a-python-list.md

 print(result)
 ```

 The map method will automatically run the lambda function and will pass to it each element from the list `happy_people` as an argument.
-The code after the colon `:` in the lambda is the return of the function.
+The code after the colon `:` in the lambda function is the return of the function.

 By default, the `map()` method in Python does not return a list-formatted output, like you may expect it to do from JavaScript.
 Instead, it returns a map object reference in memory, which looks something like this: